mitropolti/SEA-OF-THIEVES-CHEAT-PANEL/README.md

 It's paid version and I & Gummy made it possible for you to use it for free.

+USAGE:

+1. Launch SoT.exe [Sea of Thieves]
+2. Set SoT in Window Mode!
+[IMPORTANT]
+3. Then launch PVP SOT.exe [PVP ARENA 3.7.1]
+4. Enjoy your time - If any problem is in your way, contact me.

 Features:
 - FULL ESP/WALLHACK (SHIP/PLAYER/LOOT/TALLTALE)
 - WARFRAME HACK